SimonMoynihan33/fur-ever-mates-adoption/README.md

 ![Adopt Page](docs/adopt-page.png)
 ## Design

-The design of Fur-Ever Mates is a friendly and warm one, encouraging positive emotional reaction and hope.
+The design of Fur-Ever Mates is friendly and warm, encouraging positive emotional reaction and hope.
 The page incorporates the main colors of white, black and splashes of red to promote association and unique identity.

 It offers a clean and descriptive landing page, instantly telling users the purpose of the site, with reviews to highlight the satisfaction from previous adopters.